Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Users who stake their DeGods NFT earn $DUST every day.
-The DeGods treasury is used to buy NFTs and then resell them for $DUST, and the most recent NFT mint from Frank, the mind behind DeGods, priced y00ts t00bs in $DUST, which creates a flywheel of sorts propping up the token's value.
+The DeGods treasury is used to buy NFTs and then resell them for $DUST, and the most recent NFT mint from Frank, the mind behind DeGods, priced y00ts t00bs in $DUST.

 The DeGods collection totaled 10,000 NFTs at its mint date, but only 230 (2.3%) of DeGods are currently being staked to earn $DUST.
-The price of $DUST reached an all-time high of around $6 in the spring of 2022, and it is currently valued at over $1.00.
+The charts for $DUST reached an all-time high of around $6 in the spring of 2022, and it is currently valued at over $1.00.

 Taiyo Robotics (131 SOL)

 At a current floor price of 131 SOL, Taiyo Robotics is the next NFT staking community on this list.
 A phoenix from the ashes, Taiyo Robotics was an abandoned project that ended up in deft hands when one Taiyo Robotics NFT was worth just 2 SOL.